danne931/akka-dotnet-bank/README.md

 ## Intent
 Looking over this repo may be a useful next step after reading [Functional Programming in C#](https://www.manning.com/books/functional-programming-in-c-sharp-second-edition) by **Enrico Buonanno** or material on F#, as well as material on Akka.
-The [AkkaIntegrated directory](https://github.com/danne931/akka-dotnet-bank/tree/main/AkkaIntegrated) is a continuous effort aiming to utilize best practices in event sourcing and the actor model.
-Integrating more tightly with Akka nudges us towards that end.
+The [AkkaIntegrated directory](https://github.com/danne931/akka-dotnet-bank/tree/main/AkkaIntegrated) utilizes event sourcing and the actor model via Akka.NET to build typical banking functionality.
 The AkkaIntegrated directory evolved from the FSharpWithAkka directory, which in turn evolved from the CSharpWithLanguageExt directory.
 EventStoreDB, utilized in CSharpWithLanguageExt and FSharpWithAkka, is replaced with [Akka.Persistence](https://getakka.net/articles/persistence/architecture.html) via PostgreSQL.
 Actor system initialization, manual dependency injection of ActorRef's and actor selection is replaced with Akka.Hosting and Akka's ActorRegistry.
 We take advantage of [Akka.Cluster.Sharding](https://getakka.net/articles/clustering/cluster-sharding.html) for our account aggregate root.
 Future/recurring actor message scheduling with PostgreSQL persistence is established via [Quartz.NET](https://www.quartz-scheduler.net/).

 The [CSharpWithLanguageExt directory](https://github.com/danne931/akka-dotnet-bank/tree/main/CSharpWithLanguageExt) expands on **Enrico Buonanno**'s banking account example [actor](https://github.com/la-yumba/functional-csharp-code-2/blob/master/Examples/Chapter19/Boc/AccountProcess.cs) and [domain logic](https://github.com/la-yumba/functional-csharp-code-2/blob/master/Examples/Chapter13/Domain/Account.cs) to include